forrestkirby/flipcard-element/README.md

 ## To-do

-- delay of back showing up on first load
+- add js function to calculate and set height of the element if size of back card exceeds size of front card (?)

 ## About